Ajax JavaScript CSS HTML 5 Gecko XUL Forum

 x = y.replace(reg exp, string or function)

 Replaces occurrences of the regular expression given in the first argument, by the string which is the second parameter, and then returns the result without changing the original object.
+You may use a string to be searched, but in this case only the first occurence will be replaced.

 x = y.search(reg exp)